ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

     branch: master
 ```

-Deployment script is an assembled version from those I found in the wild internets, it relies on installed `awscli` to tag the build that was just made and then to push it to registry.
+Deployment script is an assembled version from those I found in the wild internets, it relies on installed `awscli` _sdk_ to tag the build that was just made and then to push it to registry.

 ```bash
 #!/bin/bash -e